casey-oneill/cs-4015-project/doc/doc.md

 ## Adapter Pattern
 ### Problem
-  - Books are created by users.
-  - On the UI, we want to display user information (ex. full name, email, etc.) alongside book information.
+ - On the UI, we want to display User information (ex. full name, email, etc.) alongside book information.
+ - The Book API entities used by the frontend beans contain only a user’s ID.
+ - The JSF framework (used to display information on the UI) requires that we associate Book and User information within the same class.
+It is not good style to do something like getUserFor(book) once the book has been passed along to the UI.
 ### Solution
+ - We created an interface modeling the information expected by the UI (BookListing.java)
+ - We used to Adapter pattern to make the Book API entity compatible  with this interface (BookListingAdapter.java)
 ### Implementation
 ![Adapter Pattern UML](images/uml-adapter-pattern.png)